tjav/upskillingquests/Security/Identity/Identity-5.md

 ## Review and discussion
+What are the benefits of B2B compared to creating accounts in the own environment?
+Why we could not or should not treat external users similarly like our internal users?
+What are the pro-s and cons?
+What security risks are mitigated with B2B?
+What security risks are introduced?
+What would be your elevator pitch on Azure B2B?

 If you want to talk through or validate your quest after you completed, contact [Matyas Safranka](mailto:matyas@microsoft.com) via email or Teams.

 ## References